ARCH THERAPEUTICS, INC.

 Executive EMPLOYMENT AGREEMENT

-This EXECUTIVE EMPLOYMENT AGREEMENT (the “Agreement”) is entered into as of June 25, 2013 (the “Effective Date”), by and between Arch Therapeutics, Inc., a Nevada corporation (the “Company”), and Terrence W. Norchi (“Executive”).
-The parties hereby agree as follows:
+This EXECUTIVE EMPLOYMENT AGREEMENT (the “Agreement”) is entered into by and between Arch Therapeutics, Inc., a Nevada corporation (the “Company”), and Michael S. Abrams (“Executive”) as follows:

 (b) Best Efforts.
-Executive will expend his best efforts on behalf of the Company in connection with his employment and will abide by all of the Company’s applicable employment policies and decisions made by Board of Directors, as well as all applicable federal, state and local laws, regulations or ordinances.
+Executive will work full-time and expend his best efforts on behalf of the Company in connection with his employment and will abide by all of the Company’s applicable employment policies and decisions made by Board (or any committee thereof), as well as all applicable federal, state and local laws, regulations or ordinances.

 (d) Other Activities.
-Except upon the prior written consent of the Company, Executive will not, during the term of this Agreement, (i) accept any other employment, or (ii) engage, directly or indirectly, in any other business activity (whether or not pursued for pecuniary advantage) that might interfere with Executive’s duties and responsibilities hereunder or create a conflict of interest with the Company.
+Except upon the prior written consent of the Company, Executive will not, during the term of this Agreement, (i) accept any other employment, or (ii) engage, directly or indirectly, in any other business activity (whether or not pursued for pecuniary advantage) that interferes with or is inconsistent with Executive’s performance of this Agreement or interferes with Executive’s duties and responsibilities hereunder or creates a conflict of interest with the Company.

 (e) No Conflict.
-Executive represents and warrants that Executive’s execution of this Agreement, Executive’s employment with the Company, and the performance of Executive’s proposed duties under this Agreement shall not violate any obligations Executive may have to any other employer, person or entity, including any obligations with respect to proprietary or confidential information of any other person or entity.
+Executive represents and warrants that Executive’s execution of this Agreement, Executive’s employment with the Company, and the performance of Executive’s duties under this Agreement shall not violate any obligations Executive has to any other employer, person or entity, including any obligations with respect to proprietary or confidential information of any other person or entity.

 (b) Annual Bonus.
-Executive shall be eligible at the sole discretion of the Board of Directors to receive an annual cash bonus in an amount up to 30% of his then-current Annual Base Salary (the “Annual Bonus”).
-The actual amount of the Annual Bonus will be determined by the Board of Directors based on Executive’s achieving Company and personal goals established and mutually agreed upon between the Executive and the Company.
-If awarded, the Annual Bonus will be paid on or before March 15 of the year following the year in which the Annual Bonus was earned.
-If, due to the Company’s capital constraints, the Company is unable to pay to Executive any portion of the Annual Bonus when due, such unpaid portion of the Annual Bonus shall be deferred, without bearing interest, and shall remain payable until such time as the Company’s capital constraints are resolved and the outstanding Annual Bonus is fully paid.
+Executive shall be eligible at the sole discretion of the Board (or any committee thereof) to receive an annual cash bonus in an amount up to 30% of his then-current Base Salary, or such other amount as the Board (or a committee thereof) may periodically review and determine (the “Annual Bonus”).
+The actual amount of the Annual Bonus will be determined by the Board (or any committee thereof) based on Executive’s achieving Company and personal goals established and mutually agreed in good faith between the Executive and the Company.
+The Annual Bonus will be paid as soon as practicable after the calendar year to which it relates and, if awarded, is anticipated to be paid within 30 days following the date the Board awards the Annual Bonus.
+The Executive must be actively employed on the payment date to have earned an Annual Bonus.

 (c) Annual Review of Base Salary.
-Executive’s Annual Base Salary will be reviewed from time to time in accordance with the established procedures of the Company for adjusting salaries for similarly situated employees.
+Executive’s Base Salary will be reviewed by the Board (or any committee thereof), with such input as it may request from the Company’s Chief Executive Officer, from time to time but at least on an annual basis, in accordance with the established procedures of the Company for adjusting salaries for similarly situated employees.

 (a) Health and Welfare Benefit Plans.
-The Company shall provide to Executive health, dental and vision and other benefits on the same or substantially similar terms as those provided to the other executive officers of the Company.
+Executive shall be eligible to participate in health, dental and vision and other benefits on the same or substantially similar terms as those provided to the other executive officers of the Company.

 (b) Customary Benefits.
 Executive shall be eligible to participate in the benefits made generally available by the Company to similarly-situated executives, in accordance with the benefit plans established by the Company, and as may be amended from time to time in the Company’s sole discretion.
-Executive shall be eligible to participate in any equity compensation or incentive plans that the Company has adopted or may adopt in its sole discretion that are applicable to similarly-situated executives, subject in all cases to approval by the Board of Directors of any grant thereunder.
+Executive shall be eligible to participate in any equity compensation or incentive plans that the Company has adopted or may adopt in its sole discretion that are applicable to similarly-situated executives, subject in all cases to approval by the Board (or any committee thereof) of any grant thereunder.

 4. At-Will Employment; Termination of Employment.

-(a) At-Will Termination by Company.
+(a) At-Will Employment; Termination by Company.
 Executive’s employment with the Company shall be “at-will” at all times.
-The Company may terminate Executive’s employment with the Company at any time, without any advance notice, for any reason or no reason at all, notwithstanding anything to the contrary contained in or arising from any statements, policies or practices of the Company relating to the employment, discipline or termination of its employees.
+Either party may terminate the employment relationship as provided herein.
 Upon and after such termination, all obligations of the Company under this Agreement shall cease, except as otherwise provided herein.

-(c) Termination For Cause.
-For purposes of this Agreement, “For Cause” shall mean: (i) Executive commits a crime involving dishonesty, breach of trust, or physical harm to any person; (ii) Executive willfully engages in conduct that is in bad faith and materially injurious to the Company, including without limitation misappropriation of trade secrets, fraud or embezzlement; (iii) Executive commits a material breach of this Agreement, which breach is not cured within twenty calendar days after written notice to Executive from the Company; (iv) Executive willfully refuses to implement or follow a lawful policy or directive of the Company, which breach is not cured within twenty calendar days after written notice to Executive from the Company; or (v) Executive engages in misfeasance or malfeasance demonstrated by a pattern of failure to perform job duties diligently and professionally (other than any such failure resulting from Executive’s incapacity due to physical or mental illness).
+(c) Termination By Company For Cause.
+For purposes of this Agreement, “For Cause” shall mean the Company’s determination that: (i) Executive commits a crime involving dishonesty, breach of trust, or physical harm to any person; (ii) Executive willfully engages in conduct that is in bad faith and materially injurious to the Company, including without limitation misappropriation of trade secrets, fraud or embezzlement; (iii) Executive commits a material breach of this Agreement or the Proprietary Information Agreement, which breach is not cured within twenty calendar days after written notice to Executive from the Company (to the extent curable); (iv) Executive willfully refuses to implement or follow a lawful policy or directive of the Company, which breach is not cured within twenty calendar days after written notice to Executive from the Company; or (v) Executive engages in misfeasance or malfeasance demonstrated by a pattern of failure to perform job duties diligently and professionally.
 The Company may terminate Executive’s employment For Cause at any time, without any advance notice.
-The Company shall pay Executive all compensation to which Executive is entitled up through the date of termination, subject to any other rights or remedies of the Company under law; and thereafter all obligations of the Company under this Agreement shall cease.
+The Company shall pay Executive all compensation to which Executive is entitled up through the date of termination, subject to any other rights or remedies of the Company under law, and thereafter all obligations of the Company under this Agreement shall cease.

 (d) Termination By Death.
 Executive’s employment shall terminate automatically upon Executive’s death.
 The Company shall pay to Executive’s beneficiaries or estate, as appropriate, any compensation to which Executive is entitled up through the date of termination.
 Thereafter all obligations of the Company under this Agreement shall cease.
 Nothing in this Section 4(d) shall affect any entitlement of Executive’s heirs or devisees to the benefits of any life insurance plan or other applicable benefits.

-(e) At-Will Termination by Executive.
-Executive may terminate employment with the Company at any time for any reason or no reason at all, upon four (4) weeks’ advance written notice.
+(f) Termination By Executive Other Than for Good Reason.
+Executive may terminate employment with the Company at any time, for any reason or no reason at all, with four (4) weeks’ advance written notice of any termination by Executive other than for Good Reason (as defined below).
 During such notice period Executive shall continue to diligently perform all of Executive’s duties hereunder.
-The Company shall have the option, in its sole discretion, to make Executive’s termination effective at any time prior to the end of such notice period, in which case Executive would receive compensation only up through the effective date of termination of his employment.
+The Company shall have the option, in its sole discretion, to make Executive’s termination effective at any time prior to the end of such notice period but not less than two (2) weeks after the date such notice is provided, in which case Executive would receive compensation only up through the effective date of termination of his employment; such accelerated resignation does not convert the Executive’s separation to a termination without Cause.
 Thereafter all obligations of the Company shall cease.

 (i) Return of Property.
-Executive agrees that all property (including without limitation all equipment, tangible proprietary information, documents, records, notes, contracts and computer-generated materials) furnished to or created or prepared by Executive incident to Executive’s employment belongs to the Company and shall be promptly returned to the Company upon termination of Executive’s employment.
+Executive agrees that all property (including without limitation all equipment, tangible proprietary information, documents, records, notes, contracts and computer-generated materials) furnished to or created or prepared by Executive incident to Executive’s employment belongs to the Company and shall be promptly returned to the Company upon termination of Executive’s employment or at any time sooner upon demand.

-(h) Release.
-The receipt of any payment pursuant to this Section 4 shall be subject to Executive timely signing and not revoking a standard release of all claims in a form reasonably satisfactory to the Company (the “Severance Release”).
+(i) Release.
+The receipt of any payment pursuant to this Section 4 shall be subject to Executive timely signing and not revoking a standard release of all claims in a form satisfactory to the Company and attached hereto as Annex B (the “Severance Release”), or as such Severance Release form may be modified from time to time.
 To be timely, the Severance Release must become effective and irrevocable no later than sixty (60) days following the Severance Date (the “Severance Release Deadline”).
-If the Severance Release does not become effective and irrevocable by the Severance Release Deadline, Executive hereby forfeits any rights to the severance benefits described in this Section 4.
-In no event will any severance benefits be paid under this Section 4 until the Severance Release becomes effective and irrevocable.
-Subject to Annex A attached hereto, severance benefits shall commence once the Severance Release becomes effective and irrevocable.
+If the Severance Release does not become effective and irrevocable by the Severance Release Deadline, Executive hereby forfeits any rights to the Severance benefits described in this Section 4.
+In no event will any Severance benefits be paid under this Section 4 until the Severance Release becomes effective and irrevocable.
+Subject to Annex A attached hereto, Severance benefits shall commence once the Severance Release becomes effective and irrevocable.

 5. Inventions and Proprietary Information; Prohibition on Third Party Information

 (a) Proprietary Information Agreement.
-Executive shall sign and be bound by the terms of the Company’s Employee Proprietary Information and Inventions Assignment Agreement (the “Proprietary Information Agreement”).
+Executive shall sign and be bound by the terms of the Company’s Employee Proprietary Information, Inventions Assignment and Non-Competition Agreement (the “Proprietary Information Agreement”) in the form attached hereto as Annex C.

 (b) Non-Disclosure of Third Party Information.
 Executive represents, warrants and covenants that Executive shall not disclose to the Company, or use, or induce the Company to use, any proprietary information or trade secrets of others at any time, including without limitation any proprietary information or trade secrets of any former employer, if any; and Executive acknowledges and agrees that any violation of this provision shall be grounds for Executive’s immediate termination and could subject Executive to substantial civil liabilities and criminal penalties.
 Executive further specifically and expressly acknowledges that no officer or other employee or representative of the Company has requested or instructed Executive to disclose or use any such third party proprietary information or trade secrets.